GearHost/Docs/docs/how-to-use-kudu.md

 ----------

 KUDU is a UI to help you diagnose and debug your Azure Web Site.
-It offers debug tools, Powershell access, modify add-ons, access many other useful features!
+It offers debug tools, Powershell access, modify add-ons, and access many other useful features!
 As an example, we will give using a cloudsite called **zpma.** We'll use Kudu to access powershell to delete a directory as FTP can take longer when deleting big directories.

 ----------